AdobeDocs/experience-manager-cloud-service.en/help/operations/maintenance.md

   <tr>
     <td>Version Purge</td>
     <td>Customer</td>
     <td>Currently, version purge is disabled.<br><br> However, purging will be re-enabled in late April 2024 with default values that can be overridden.
-For more details, see the Version Purge and Audit Purge Maintenance Tasks section.
+For more details, see the Version Purge and Audit Purge Maintenance Tasks section below.
   </td>
   </tr>
   <tr>
     <td>Audit Log Purge</td>
     <td>Customer</td>
     <td>Currently, audit log purge is disabled. <br><br> However, purging will be re-enabled in late April 2024 with default values that can be overridden.
-For more details, see the Version Purge and Audit Purge Maintenance Tasks section.
+For more details, see the Version Purge and Audit Purge Maintenance Tasks section below.
    </td>
   </tr>
   <tr>